 The standard construction is open bus.
-A barrier system (Iso-Barrier) that isolates the main and vertical busbars from the cable area is available as an option if specified.
-All run-backs (Ioad-side power conductors) from the breaker compartment to the cable termination area are coated with an epoxy insulation.
+A barrier system (Bus compartmentation) that isolates the main and vertical bus bars from the cable area is available as an option.
+All run-backs (load-side power conductors) from the breaker compartment to the cable termination area are covered with non-PVC insulated tubing.